chrfrenning/ironviper/README.md

 ```

 1. Fire up a linux instance somewhere, you need docker support
-1. Copy the configuration.toml from your azure shell instance
+1. Copy the configuration.toml from your azure shell instance (bug! that won't work, you'll need to create it yourself. hints in setup.sh)
 1. Run 'export DEBUG=1'
 1. Run 'python ./converter/run_docker.py' to start a container with the converter
 1. Upload some files using 'python tools/upload.py'